 Volunteer to fight the death penalty in the United States with Reprieve Australia

 Reprieve Australia is an Australian not-for-profit organisation that works against the death penalty.
-It helps provide legal and humanitarian assistance to those facing the death penalty, to advocate agains the death penalty and to raise awareness about human rights.
+It helps provide legal and humanitarian assistance to those facing the death penalty, to advocate against the death penalty and to raise awareness about human rights.

 Reprieve Australia is seeking volunteers to be placed in the southern United States for a period of 3 months to help provide legal representation and humanitarian assistance to those facing the death penalty.
 Over the last 11 years, Reprieve has sent more than 70 volunteers to nine offices in six US states.